 We are all sad to see our youthful features diminish over time.
 Wrinkles, sagging skin, the loss of the vibrancy our appearance used to have—it’s all so depressing.
 Some of us go through endless turmoil with cosmetic solutions, and some even take the torturous steps toward plastic surgery (please don’t do this, there are far better options).
-However, with a little effort, you can retain your skin’s glow and relive all those years you felt you lost.
+Yet, with just a little effort, you can retain your skin’s glow and relive all those years you felt you lost.
 I’ve spent over 10 years following a face exercise routine and after peering over the studies, and seeing the proven effects in my own life, I can definitely say it works.
 Face slimming exercises are the best way to achieve a nonsurgical facelift.

 Although a growing number of both men and women have been delving into face fitness routines, I was struggling to find an exhaustive guide on the topic.
 Most articles on the topic seem to be short, 2-minute reads with little actual content.
 This is why I decided to write this exhaustive guide.

 Table of Contents

 What Even Are Face Exercises?

 Facial exercises are a hot beauty trend that

 Advocates argue that face exercises rejuvenate one’s face by reducing and/or eliminating wrinkles, sagging jowls, double-chins, and other marks or blemishes by tightening the face and making it more compact.
 Studies have, in fact, repeatedly shown that face slimming exercises produce desirable results.
 Not only do they tone your face, but they also, on average, make you look three years younger.
 This was demonstrated by a recent study conducted at Northwestern University, as reported by the New York Times.

 Face exercises are effective for adults of all ages, men or women, and only takes about 5 minutes out of your day.
 All you have to do is follow an exercise regimen that covers your problem areas—however, before we get to that, we have to first break down all the evidence for all you disbelievers out there.